fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/migrate_offline_folios.md

 1. FP will create `mf_folio` and link it with an MF investment account  `mf_investment_account`
    1. If the investor has onboarded on an MF App running on your FP Account, then the investor would have an MF investment account already for the PAN & holding pattern.
 In this case FP will link newly created `mf_folio` to existing `mf_investment_account`
 2. If the investor has `NOT`  onboarded on an MF App running on your FP Account at the time of daily folio migration, then FP will create a new `mf_investment_account` for the PAN and holding pattern, link newly created `mf_folio`.
+3. FP will create `mf_investment_account` for each PAN and holding pattern.
+Eg. Holding patterns like single, anyone_or_survivor etc.

 > 1. Ensure you do not create multiple investor profiles (V1 or V2) for same PAN in your FP account
    > 1. If you have multiple investor profiles, it is likely that there could be multiple MF investment accounts for same PAN and holding pattern
-> 2. When onboarding any investor, always check if an `mf_investment_account` exists for the PAN and holding pattern.
+> 2. When onboarding any investor, always check if an `mf_investment_account` exists for the [PAN and holding pattern](https://fintechprimitives.com/docs/api/#list-all-mf-investment-accounts).
 If yes, link the existing mf investement account object to investor profiles(V1 or V2).

 ### Failure scenarios